Track Azure Databricks machine learning experiments with MLflow and Azure Machine Learning

 Tip

-When working on shared environments, it is advisable to configure these environment variables at the compute.
-As a best practice, manage them as secrets in an instance of Azure Key Vault whenever possible.
 For instance, in Azure Databricks you can use secrets in environment variables as follows in the cluster configuration: AZURE_CLIENT_SECRET={{secrets/<scope-name>/<secret-name>}}.
-See Reference a secret in an environment variable for how to do it in Azure Databricks or refer to similar documentation in your platform.
+For more information about implementing this approach in Azure Databricks, see Reference a secret in an environment variable or refer to documentation for your platform.

-Experiment's names in Azure Machine Learning
+Name experiment in Azure Machine Learning

 mlflow.set_experiment(experiment_name="experiment-name")

-Tracking parameters, metrics and artifacts
+Track parameters, metrics and artifacts

-Logging models with MLflow
+Log models with MLflow

-After your model is trained, you can log it to the tracking server with the mlflow.<model_flavor>.log_model() method. <model_flavor>, refers to the framework associated with the model.
+After your model is trained, you can log it to the tracking server with the mlflow.<model_flavor>.log_model() method. <model_flavor> refers to the framework associated with the model.
 Learn what model flavors are supported.
-In the following example, a model created with the Spark library MLLib is being registered:

 mlflow.spark.log_model(model, artifact_path = "model")

 Models are logged inside of the run being tracked.
-That means that models are available in either both Azure Databricks and Azure Machine Learning (default) or exclusively in Azure Machine Learning if you configured the tracking URI to point to it.
+That fact means that models are available in either both Azure Databricks and Azure Machine Learning (default) or exclusively in Azure Machine Learning if you configured the tracking URI to point to it.

 Important

-Registering models in the registry with MLflow
+Register models in the registry with MLflow

 mlflow.spark.log_model(model, artifact_path = "model",